 Another path to save money on workout gear is to get a few quality pieces that you can rotate through for a long time.
 Like a good capsule wardrobe, a few high-quality basics will get the job done, and they don’t have to cost a fortune.

-Save money on groceries while living a healthy lifestyle
+Save money on groceries

 You certainly don’t have to follow the latest, expensive health trends to get the vitality-giving benefits of a healthy, active lifestyle.
 Your whole paycheck doesn’t have to go to Whole Foods or Trader Joe’s to get these benefits.

 Instead, a strategic plan for clean eating and getting healthy food on the table will work wonders.
 Some of my favorite strategies include: